vryy/4C/.gitlab/issue_templates/TEST_FAILING.md

 * Test log file:
 * When was the last time everything worked (date/time; SHA1s; etc.)?
 * What did you do that made the bug rear its ugly head?
-* What recent changes might have cause this test to fail?
+* What recent changes might have caused this test to fail?
 -->

 ## Interested Parties